ktenzer/its-a-paas/openshift/openshift-ex-4.md

 ![](images/liveness_probe.PNG)

+Go back to overview and select the error next to hello-kubernetes deployment to view details.
 OpenShift performs a rolling update.
 The old pod is still running (dark blue) while the new pod image is pulled.
 You will notice the new pod have a light circle for 30 seconds, this is due to delay of the readiness probe.
 Once readiness probe completes, the cutover is made to the new pod and it now has a dark blue circle while the old pod is simply deleted.

 ![](images/redeployment_1.PNG)